pulsepointinc/pulsepoint_api/campaign_lineitem_creation/README.md

 ### 1. Get a Campaign

-This endpoint fetches the details, along with the line items, for a given campaign.
+This endpoint fetches the details, along with the line items, for a given **active** campaign.

 ![GET](https://img.shields.io/badge/HTTP%20Method-GET-61affe?style=for-the-badge)